Qhub90/face-seeker/README.md

 # Face Seeker!!

-A an app that detects faces in images.
+An app that detects faces in images.

-## Just provide a link to the form!
+Just provide a link to the form!

 Go [here](https://face-seeker.herokuapp.com) to visit the site.